wkoszek/lastpass-ansible/README.md

 	echo ansible_vault_lnkr_xyz > .lastpass-ansible.conf
 	git add .lastpass-ansible.conf
 	git commit -m "Add lastpass-ansible config to the project" .lastpass-ansible.conf

+The `lastpass-ansible` will take this name, and use `lpass` (the [LastPass command line][] utility) and lookup its database of password, then pass it to Vault and unlock it.

 [Ansible Vault]: http://docs.ansible.com/ansible/playbooks_vault.html
 [LastPass]: https://www.lastpass.com